By Tim Lambert

 By 1853 the Western powers wanted Japan to open its market to their goods.
 The Americans also wanted to use Japan as a coaling station for steamships.
 So in July 1853 four American ships commanded by Commodore Matthew Perry sailed into Japanese waters near Edo.
 Perry handed over a message asking for trading rights, coaling ports, and protection for shipwrecked sailors.
 Perry warned he would return next year with a much larger force.
 He returned in February 1854 with 9 ships.

 Japan’s armed forces were in no state to resist so the shogun agreed to open two ports to American ships.
-By 1856 France, Britain, the Netherlands, and Russia had also forced Japan to sign similar treaties.
+By 1856 France, Britain, the Netherlands, and the Russian Empire had also forced Japan to sign similar treaties.
 In 1858 the Americans forced the Japanese to open more ports to trade.
 Britain, France, and Russia forced Japan to sign similar treaties.
 The treaties stated that the Japanese could only charge low import duties on imported goods.
 Furthermore, foreign citizens were exempt from Japanese law.

 JAPAN IN THE LATE 19TH CENTURY